Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Preliminaries and Fundamentals

 \subsection{Signal Temporal Logic and Hybrid Declarative Specifications}

-Signal Temporal Logic (STL)~\cite{maler2004monitoring} extends temporal reasoning beyond discrete events to encompass real-valued, time-continuous signals.
+STL~\cite{maler2004monitoring} extends temporal reasoning beyond discrete events to encompass real-valued, time-continuous signals.
 STL formulas are evaluated over signals $x: \mathbb{R}_{\geq 0} \rightarrow \mathbb{R}$, enabling the specification of temporal constraints involving thresholds and timing intervals.
 The syntax of STL is defined as:

 where $op \in \{<,\leq,=,\geq,>\}$ and $[a,b]$ denotes a time interval.
 STL also supports \emph{robust semantics}~\cite{donze2010robust}, which quantify how strongly a signal satisfies or violates a property, thereby enabling tolerance to noise and uncertainty.